svettuff/SapphireWebApp/Themes/operatorsAndExpressions.md

 ```

 ### Task
-Write a program that asks the user for two integers and performs all arithmetic operations on them, as well as checks which number is greater or smaller.
+Write a program that asks the user for two integers and performs all arithmetic operations on them.